 Bladder leaks are one of the most taboo topics on the planet, yet approximately 45% of uterus-havers will eventually experience some kind of bladder leakage.
-A common myth is that incontinence is an inevitable side effect of age; nearly one in three women in their 20s will experience incontinence.
+A common myth is that incontinence is an inevitable side effect of age, but studies have shown that 10% of those under 30 experience incontinence.
 So if you’re leaking a little pee every time you cough, sneeze or jump, you’re definitely not alone.

 Why You're Feeling A Little Leaky